 Filipinos are not perfect, far from it.
-But is there any race or group of people in any part of the world who can claim that they are?
+But is there any race or group of people in any part of the world who could claim that they are?
 No race is without blemish.
-All people, from any nation have negative tendencies and characteristics.
+All people, from any nation, have negative tendencies and characteristics.
 Some may even be worse than the Filipinos.
 There’s no shame in accepting that one’s race is imperfect.
 There’s no reason to deny and hide the misgivings of a nation and its people.

 Among Filipinos, it is almost natural that they stress their minus points and to find fault in their behavior.
 Sometimes there are Filipinos who compare themselves unfavorably with Westerners by using Western standards .
-Perhaps somewhere in their sub-consciousness they have not shaken off yet the cobwebs of having been dominated in the past by the fair-skinned colonizers.
+Perhaps somewhere in their sub-consciousness, they have not shaken off yet the cobwebs of having been dominated in the past by the fair-skinned colonizers.